Showdown: Feminine Wash vs Soap

 When it comes to what to cleanse your area down there with, it’s a battle of the ages: a showdown between your run-of-the-mill soap vs. a feminine wash.

 But before we go any further, let’s be clear - your vagina itself is self-cleaning and doesn’t need any additional help.
 It produces mucus that carries out any bacteria, semen, or sweat.
-Douching or washing your vagina is NOT needed and definitely not recommended as it necessarily messes with the delicate ecosystem that is you vag.
+Douching or washing your vagina is NOT needed and definitely not recommended as it unnecessarily messes with the delicate ecosystem that is you vag.

 How to stay fresh down there all-day